Frank Mruk

 Frank Mruk is an architect, author, artist and strategist.
 His research explores the nature of strategy in the creative pursuit of competitive advantage and innovation.
-He served as the executive director of the New York Center for Strategic Innovation and the Boston Center for Smart Building Technology.
+He served as the executive director and founder of both the New York Center for Strategic Innovation and the Boston Center for Smart Building Technology.

 Education

 He was educated at Pratt Institute, Pace University and at the University of Oxford.
 He has taught at the School of Visual Arts, the Rhode Island School of Design, Roger Williams University, the Parsons School of Design, New York University, and at the New York Institute of Technology where he served as associate dean for the School of Architecture and Design and has been a lecturer/visiting critic at the WE School, the United Nations, Oxford Brooks University, the University of Chile, the Fashion Institute of Technology, MIT, Columbia University, Harvard University and at Yale University.
-In 2021, he was ranked by Academic Influence in the top 1% in the world in both the Architecture and Engineering professions.
+In 2021, he was ranked by Academic Influence in the top 1% in the world in influence in both the Architecture and Engineering professions.

-Frank studied with Lebbeus Woods and Raimund Abraham.
+Mruk studied with Lebbeus Woods and Raimund Abraham.
 He also worked for Cuban cinematographer Nestor Almendros during the filming of Heartburn with Meryl Streep and Jack Nicholson.
-He spent 10 years working on Wall Street for Maurice Greenberg at American International Group and later at Morgan Stanley, and in professional practice for the Aga Kahn (AKAA) winning Architect Emre Arolat and earlier for William Breger, past Dean of the New York School of Interior Design.
+He spent 10 years working on Wall Street for Maurice Greenberg at American International Group and later for John Mack at Morgan Stanley, and in professional practice for the Aga Kahn (AKAA) winning architect Emre Arolat and earlier for William Breger, past dean of the New York School of Interior Design.

 Career

-He has consulted for the Rhode Island Office of Innovation, Apple Computer and has served as President of the RI American Institute of Architects, the NY Association for Strategic Planning, and the NY Construction Specifications Institute.
-Frank was elevated to Fellowship in both the Strategic Planning Society and the American Institute of Architects.
-He has been a frequent lecturer on the topics of strategy and innovation.
+He has consulted for the Rhode Island Office of Innovation, Goldman Sachs, Apple Computer and has served as President of numerous professional organizations including: The Rhode Island American Institute of Architects, the Metro New York International Association for Strategy Professionals, the NY Construction Specifications Institute and the Northeast Region of the Construction Specifications Institute.
+Frank was elevated to Fellowship in both the Strategic Planning Society (UK) and the American Institute of Architects.
+He is a licensed Architect in the U.S., a Chartered Architect in the U.K. and has been a frequent lecturer on the topics of design, strategy and innovation.
 He co-authored two of the world's largest and most influential standards for Competitive Advantage and Strategic Management, the Association for Strategic Planning's Strategic Planning and Strategic Management Body of Knowledge and its Certification Exam Study Guide and the Institute for Management Accounting's Certified in Strategy and Competitive Analysis program.